sherryrich/gymbag/README.md

 ### Gym Installation page
 The Installation page allows potential users contact GymBag regarding potential gym installation queries.
 Once the form is successfully sent a message is shown to the user to inform the user.
+Relates user story:
+* As a website user I want to be able to send messages via the installation form [#40](https://github.com/sherryrich/gymbag/issues/40)
 ![Preview](https://github.com/sherryrich/gymbag/blob/main/docs/gym_installation_page.JPG)

 ### News / Blog
 This feature is used by admin users to display latest news articles and stories to generate inbound traffic to the website organically.
+* As the website Administrator I would like to be able to add, view, edit and delete blog posts [#24](https://github.com/sherryrich/gymbag/issues/24)
 ![Preview](https://github.com/sherryrich/gymbag/blob/main/docs/blog.JPG)

 ### Contact Us
 Feedback and suggestions can be submitted via a form with name, email and body of message and dropdown option, the options available are Returns, Availability, Pricing, Feedback and Other.
 Once the form is successfully sent a message is shown to the user to inform the user.
+Relates user story:
+* As a website user I want to be able to send messages via the contact form [#39](https://github.com/sherryrich/gymbag/issues/39)
 ![Preview](https://github.com/sherryrich/gymbag/blob/main/docs/contact_us.JPG)

 ### Newsletter sign-up
 Newsletter signup form encouraging users to enter email address on the homepage for the purposes gathering email addresses for digital marketing campaigns.
+Related user story:
+* As the website Administrator I want to be able to view newsletter signups [#42](https://github.com/sherryrich/gymbag/issues/42)
+* As a website user I want to be able to register for newsletter [#16](https://github.com/sherryrich/gymbag/issues/16)
 ![Preview](https://github.com/sherryrich/gymbag/blob/main/docs/newsletter_signup.JPG)

 Successful sign up message